-But I'm at a crucial turning point in my life, when my geekiness will soon be tested with a new obsession: my first child.
+But I'm at a crucial turning point in my life, when my geekiness will soon be tested with a new obsession: My first child.

 This event horizon has been reached after years of midnight horror movie festivals and Adult Swim anime marathons, after purchasing dozens of dorky T-shirts and spending untold dollars on toys and trinkets that reference some nebulous nerdworld.
-Over the past eight months, my routine has changed from absentmindedly daydreaming about zombieproofing our house to building a nursery, and from wasting cash trying out burger and sushi joints to hoarding funds for 529 plans and poring over potential life insurance policies.
+Over the course of the past eight months, my routine has changed from absentmindedly daydreaming about zombieproofing our house to building a nursery, and from wasting cash trying out burger and sushi joints to hoarding funds for 529 plans and poring over potential life insurance policies.

-In a nutshell, I'm becoming what every geek secretly doesn't want to be: a responsible adult.
+In a nutshell, I'm becoming what every geek secretly doesn't want to be: A responsible adult.

 Not that I'm at all ambivalent about any of this.
 I've had plenty of time to prepare.
 I've recently sailed through four seasons of Battlestar Galactica on Netflix and made my peace with limited playing time on my Xbox 360 (it hasn't hurt that the PlayStation Network has been down for the better part of the last month).
-I've all but deserted the local multiplex, and gave up my graphic-novel addiction long ago.
+I've all but deserted the local multiplex and gave up my graphic novel addiction long ago.
 Those things will always be there, but for now, there is no time.

-What is troubling, however, is how I see other parents turning all this geekcentric energy onto their children, unleashing a cult of babydom that easily rivals even the most diehard Star Wars fan.
-Instead of being parents, they treat their new children like cult objects, giving over every spare second to scheduling their child's tiniest move, forgoing all adult contact by observing and recording every waking moment and posting it on YouTube for all the world to never watch again.
+What is disconcerting, however, is how I see other parents turning all this geekcentric energy onto their children, unleashing a cult of babydom that easily rivals even the most diehard Star Wars fan.
+Instead of being parents, they treat their new children like cult objects, giving over every spare second to scheduling their child's tiniest move, foregoing all adult contact by observing and recording every waking moment and posting it on YouTube for all the world to never watch again.
 This, I will grant, disturbs me.

-My wife and I made a promise to each other that we would love our children and devote our lives to them but that we would keep some part of our previous selves intact.
+My wife and I made a promise to each other, that we would love our children and devote our lives to them, but that we would keep some part of our previous selves intact.
 My own father always kept at least a little time for himself, whether it be to read a Western novel or simply take a nap.
-He never ignored me — in fact, he was quite doting — but it was always understood that he was his own person, not a slave to his children.
+He never ignored me - in fact, he was quite doting - but it was always understood that he was his own person, not a slave to his children.
 He was to be respected and looked up to, not be beholden to his offspring's every whim at a moment's notice.

 That means I will still take time to watch a samurai movie or play an online death match in the latest Call of Duty, but there will be a rebalancing of these pursuits.
 That actual calibration won't be up to me, but I understand it will happen.